Sandelier/ext-run/README.md

 - [Commander](https://www.npmjs.com/package/commander).
 Used to create commands easily.
 - [uuid](https://www.npmjs.com/package/uuid).
 Used to generate an unique temporary folder.
 - [ws](https://www.npmjs.com/package/ws).
 Used to create websockets.
+- [ps-list](https://www.npmjs.com/package/ps-list).
+Used to check if pid is on use to determine should we remove the stale temp folder.

 ### Plans
 Current plans are: